basvandervlies/cf_surfsara_lib/doc/services/jupyterhub.md

 Source: [jupyterhub.cf](/services/jupyterhub.cf)

-This will install the jupyterhub software on a node, and we can generate multiple jupyterhub setups on one node.
+This will install the jupyterhub software on a node and we can generate multiple jupyterhub setups on one node.
 We mostly use jupyterhub to submit jobs to the batch system and start the notebook on a compute node.
 Each jupyterhub has its own parameters for submitting jobs.
 Apache is used as frontend web server, see [apache.cf](/services/apache.cf).
 This service bundle will also generate the apache configuration